 In 1886, she sent publishers a checklist for textbooks that would be acceptable to the WCTU.
 For example, books should stress that a little drink creates an uncontrollable craving for more.
 They should illustrate the “appalling effects of drinking habits upon the citizenship of the nation.”
 And they should not mention the fact that doctors used alcohol for medicinal purposes.3

-The textbooks endorsed by the WCTU reflected the view that “any quantity of alcohol in any form was toxic and when consumed regularly produced inheritable disorders into the third generation”4 Textbooks that did not have approval by the WCTU (in reality, by Mary Hunt) were hard to sell.
+The textbooks endorsed by the WCTU had to state a simple view.
+It was “any quantity of alcohol in any form was toxic and when consumed regularly produced inheritable disorders into the third generation.”4 Textbooks that didn’t have approval by the WCTU (in reality, by Mary Hunt) were very hard to sell.

-One endorsed textbook asserted as “scientific” the idea that:
+One endorsed textbook stated as “scientific” these ideas.

-sometimes one is sick or suffers very much because of wrong things that his parents or grand-parents did….
-Over in the poor-house is a man who does not know as much as most children four years old … because he is the child of drinking parents whose poisoned life blood tainted his own.
-Many men and women are insane because they inherit disordered bodies and minds, caused by the drinking habits of their parents; and the descendants of “moderate drinkers” differ in this way as well as those of the drunkard….
-This is called the law of heredity … one of God’s laws, and just like earthly laws, helps right living and punishes those who disobey.5
+[S]ometimes one is sick or suffers very much because of wrong things that his parents or grand-parents did.
+Over in the poor-house is a man who does not know as much as most children four years old.
+That is because he is the child of drinking parents whose poisoned life blood tainted his own.
+Many men and women are insane because they inherit disordered bodies and minds.
+This is caused by the drinking habits of their parents.
+And the descendants of “moderate drinkers” differ in this way as well as those of the drunkard.
+This is called the law of heredity.
+It is one of God’s laws, and just like earthly laws, helps right living and punishes those who disobey.5

 It has often been observed that children of intemperate parents frequently fail to develop into manhood or womanhood.
-They may not be deformed, but their growth is arrested, and they remain small in body and infantile in character. . . .
-Such are examples of a species of degeneracy, and are evidences of the visiting of the sins of the fathers upon the children, which may extend even into the third and fourth generations.6
+They may not be deformed, but their growth is arrested, and they remain small in body and infantile in character.
+Such are examples of a species of degeneracy.
+They are evidences of the visiting of the sins of the fathers upon the children.
+This may extend even into the third and fourth generations.6

 The WCTU’s Department of Scientific Temperance Instruction promoted false statements as scientifically proved facts.